Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Trust plays such an important role in building valuable relationships with your audience.
 People seek out information throughout the entire buyer's journey, and where they source their information makes a big difference.

 Research shows that referrals carry a lot more weight than you may think.
-A lot of those qualifying referrals are from word of mouth marketing.
+A lot of those qualifying referrals are from word-of-mouth marketing.

 Source: HubSpot

-It turns out that recommendations and mentions from friends and social media can drive results for your word of mouth marketing strategy.
+It turns out that recommendations and mentions from friends and social media can drive results for your word-of-mouth marketing strategy.

 What Is Word of Mouth Marketing?